tin6150/psg/README2.rst

 Any incorrect construct that paralize the .rst parser will stop the rendering and revert back to raw.
-Thus, pay special attention to ``code blocks``
+Thus, pay special attention to ``code blocks`` (actually, tailing underline after word seems to be the culprit)

 RST
 ===